oliviajobradley/oliviajobradley.github.io/content/portfolio/rover.md

 We connected to the rover using a Raspberry Pi and coded our Sense, Think, and Act functions that allowed our rover to operate autonomously in Matlab.
 For file management, we used Matlab drive for our software files and Grabcad for our CAD files.

 After our project, this rover was shipped to India for studies by MATLAB engineers in order to improve MATLAB's robot control and Raspberry Pi interface!

+My teammates for this project were Isabella Abilheira, Chris Allum, Oscar De La Garza, Nabih Estefan, and Maya Sivanandan.

 ### > [Github Repository](https://github.com/oliviajobradley/OlinRover)
 ### > [Final Report](https://drive.google.com/file/d/1MHURrN24GOxS14rsIptVzgXu4M-QutD8/view?usp=sharing)